 The Big Picture.
 You have a lot of source material about your specialty or career, so much, in fact, it's easy to focus on minutia and lose sight of the big picture.
 I’ll help you stay focused on the big picture so you don’t get lost in unnecessary detail.

 The Right Details.
 Events or ideas that will resonate deeply with readers may be given too little attention, while less important material is given too much.
-I’ll help you identify “the diamond in the rough” in your book—the strongest parts of your material and the true heart of your story that needs to be expressed.
+I’ll help you identify “the diamond in the rough” in your book—the strongest parts of your material and the true heart of your story that need to be expressed.

 What You Leave Out is as Important as What You Include.
 A self-help book can't be about every problem someone faces in life.
 A business book can't be about your entire career.
 A successful book has to focus on key aspects of your expertise, the distilled essence of what you want to say to readers, or what one of my writing teachers called “a heightened, partial truth," the kind of truth that will linger with readers.

 Issues of Fairness and Proportion.
 In a memoir, some material that is particularly personal or painful for you or the people you’re writing about can be dealt with indirectly or not included at all.